rjnp2/drf_problem_solution/Readme.md

     ("ab", "bba"),
 ]

+Please enter dominoes separated by a single space for the top and bottom of the same domino and separated by commas for different dominoes, or press Enter to use the default value.
+Example: bba b, ba baa for ('bba', 'b'), ('ba', 'baa')
+Value:
 Choose BFS or DFS (Enter 'BFS' or 'DFS'): bfs Recursion depth: 69355, steps: 277421 and visting: ('bba', 'b') Recursion depth: 69355, steps: 277422 and visting: ('ba', 'baa')